 An elaborate hydraulic system, that resembles the system used for the hanging gardens of Babylon, was built over the centuries to supply both the palace and its gardens with water.

 8. Muslim rule came to an end.

 By 1492, the Christian conquest, which lasted almost 800 years, was concluded and the last Nasrid Emir was exiled to North Africa.
 This meant the Alhambra now became the Royal Court of Ferdinand and Isabella.

 A new palace in Renaissance style was commissioned in 1526 by King Charles V but was never completed because of the Morisco rebellions in Granada.
-Because of this, it partially remains one of Spain’s most important and well-known examples of Muslim architecture in its final years in Europe.
+Despite this, it partially remains one of Spain’s most important and well-known examples of Renaissance architecture.